cybor97/VisNoveller/BaseLayouts/README.md

 #Base layouts
-Here there are base layouts of app GUI
+Here you can see base layouts of app GUI